 Executive Director, National Black Women’s Justice Institute

-MPA Associate Director, National Black Women's Justice Institute
+Director of Policy and Advocacy, National Black Women's Justice Institute

 Research Assistant, Georgetown Center on Poverty and Inequality